segmentio/segment-docs/src/engage/journeys/journey-context.md

 Whether you're orchestrating real-time abandonment recovery, scheduling contextual delays, or personalizing messages with event-specific data, journey context provides the tools to make your workflows more relevant and effective.

-To learn more about how Event-Triggered Journeys work and how journey context fits into the bigger picture, visit the [Event-Triggered Journeys documentation](/docs/engage/journeys/event-triggered-journeys/).
+To learn more about how Event-Triggered Journeys work, visit the [Event-Triggered Journeys documentation](/docs/engage/journeys/event-triggered-journeys/).